jamescasipong/fast_stock/README.md

 ---

-Feel free to adapt and adjust it to fit your project’s specifics!
-Would you like me to customize any part of it or add something more specific?
+This updated `README.md` reflects the structure you've shared.
+Would you like any further customizations or clarifications in the description?